ebezzam/snips-skill-mental-calculation/README.md

 #### Installing the Action code for our App

 Finally, we need to add the action code for our Mental Calculations App in the Assistant, in particular for the our Mental Calculation App.
-[Here](https://snips.gitbook.io/documentation/console/deploying-your-skills) you can find steps for deploying your Apps with or without SAM.
-If you don't have SAM, you will need two Snips program (`snips-template` and `snips-skill-server`) and `virtualenv` on your board as described [here](https://snips.gitbook.io/documentation/console/deploying-your-skills#prerequisite).
+[Here](https://docs.snips.ai/articles/console/actions/deploying-your-skills) you can find steps for deploying your Apps with or without SAM.
+If you don't have SAM, you will need two Snips programs (`snips-template` and `snips-skill-server`) and `virtualenv` on your board as described [here](https://docs.snips.ai/articles/console/actions/deploying-your-skills#prerequisite).

-For the purpose of this workshop, the instruction below for installing the App assume you don't have SAM (but meet the above prerequisites).
+For the purpose of this workshop, the instructions below for installing the App assume you don't have SAM (but meet the above prerequisites).
 This workflow is presented as we have found it convenient when developing and debugging your application code.